sizeru/process-pruner/README.md

 ## Usage:
 prune-processes [num] [flag]

-Kill all processes that have been running for more than [num] seconds
+Kill all processes that have been running for more than [num] seconds.

+In order for a process to be killed.
+It must be one of the blacklisted commands and cannot have been ran by one of the whitelisted users.

 FLAGS: